reworkjs/reworkjs/docs/state-management/providers.md

 // Error: Cannot access @provider state outside of @reducer annotated methods.
 If you are trying to r/w the state from a @saga, you will need to use "yield put(this.<reducerMethodName>())"
 ```

 An important note about providers is that everything inside then must be `static`.
+Any static property that is not decorated with neither `@reducer` nor `@saga` will be considered part of the state.

 *Getting/Setting non-declared state has an undefined behavior on older browsers and will fail on evergreen browsers.*